azukaar/Cosmos-Docs/src/content/docs/guides/setup.md

 ![DNS Challenge](../../../assets/setup_6.png)

-Small warning about cloudflare DNS, there are a lot of different values but you do not need all of them.
+Small warning about cloudflare DNS, there are a lot of different values, but you do not need all of them.
 You also need to be careful to use an API key in the KEY field OR a token in the TOKEN field.
 If you exchange them, you will see and error.
 Refer to the docs for more info.

 Once you have set up HTTPS (please note that it is only effective after you restart Cosmos), you can continue to the final step!